 What are the Pros and Cons of Dental Veneers?

 While there are some disadvantages to dental veneers, there are also quite a few advantages.
-Veneers help you achieve the smile you’ve always wanted by straightening and whitening your teeth.
-However, those are the most obvious advantages.
+Veneers help you achieve the smile you’ve always wanted by dramatically improving the appearance of your teeth to be straighter and whiter.

+- Versatile.
 Veneers are also versatile in that they can match a certain shade of teeth.
-There are also different types of porcelain that are strong enough to provide structural support to slightly damaged teeth.
+Different types of porcelain are strong enough to provide structural support to slightly damaged teeth.

 If you’re looking to get veneers, it’s always a good idea to talk it over with your dentist to make sure you weigh the pros and cons.
 Your dentist can help you decide if dental veneers are right for you.
-Call us today at (301) 916-8570 and we’ll set up an appointment to talk through the advantages and disadvantages.
+Call our Germantown, MD office today at (301) 916-8570 and we’ll set up an appointment to talk through the advantages and disadvantages.